enormandeau/grinder_simulations/README.md

 02_infos/grinder_simulations.conf
 ```

+You can edit this one in place or make yourself a copy and edit that copy.

 ### Create input files

-- Fasta file with all the sequences needed
+- Fasta file with all the species sequences by decreasing order of abundancy
+- Tags file with at least as many tags as the desired number of samples

 ### Run